coverahealth/dataspec/docs/usage.rst

 Renaming Map Keys
 ^^^^^^^^^^^^^^^^^

-In some situations, you may be receiving the same data from multiple sources, but for whatever reason each source uses a slightly different set of key names for what is otherwise the same data.
-In those situations, you may want to rename the input keys to match the key expected by your Spec and other downstream code.
-You can create a Spec which will check that your input data is a mapping type (:py:class:`dict` by default) and rename keys in the input map based on another simple map.
-By default the renaming Spec will verify that no keys end up being overwritten during the renaming phase.
+Occasionally it may be necessary to rename map keys prior to validation.
+Perhaps you are receiving data from multiple sources which use different keys for identical data or perhaps your map keys appear in multiple different contexts where different names are appropriate.
+You can create a Spec which will check that your input data is a mapping type (:py:class:`dict` by default) *and* rename keys in the input map with its default conformer.
+By default the renaming Spec will also verify that no keys will be overwritten during the renaming phase.

 You can create a renaming Spec using :py:meth:`dataspec.SpecAPI.rename`: